kadena-io/chainweb-node-docker/README.md

 Options for `/chainweb/initialize-db.sh`

-*   `DBURL`: The URL from where the database snapshot is downloaded
+*   `DBURL`: The URL from where the database snapshot (in tar.gz format) is downloaded.
+We recommend that users maintain there own database snapshots.

 Here is an example for how to use these settings: